TwoBitMachines/FlareEngineDocs/source/systems/melee.rst

 Melee
 +++++++

-Create a melee attack for the player to use against enemies.
-Each melee attack consists of a collider that will be used to detect targets and an attack animation.
-It is possible to chain attacks based on user timing and hit success.
+Use a melee to attack enemies.
+You'll need a collider to deal damage and an attack animation.
+You'll be able to chain attacks and add velocity to each attack based on timing and hit success.
-It is also possible to add velocity to each attack.

-However, the attack animation has to be setup and executed elsewhere.
-If using Sprite Engine, set the attack animation to loop once, and add a collider2D property to control the size and position of the collider on a per frame basis.
-The Melee system will be in charge of enabling the collider, and setting the animation signal active.
-Once the attack animation is complete, the **CompleteAttack** method must be called on the **Melee** class.
+However, the attack animation needs to be set up and executed elsewhere.
+If you're using Sprite Engine, set the attack animation to loop once, and add a collider2D property to control the size and position of the collider on a per-frame basis.
+Once the animation is complete, use the OnLoopOnce event to call the **CompleteAttack** method on the **Melee** class.

-To create a melee, create a gameobject and set it as a child of the player transform.
-Add the collider that will be used to deal damage.
-Then add the Melee component.
-The player must also have the Melee ability enabled.
+To create a melee attack, add a collider to a gameobject and set it as a child of the player transform.
+Then, add the Melee component and make sure the player has the Melee ability enabled.
+The Melee system is in charge of enabling the collider and setting the animation signal active.

-The melee component also has the ability to execute a block to defend against enemy attacks.
-If blocking is enabled, add a RigidBody2D to this gameobject and set Body Type to kinematic.
-You will also need to change the layer to  World or Player.
-If set to World, this melee block will have the ability to block walking enemies.
-The block animation should be set up in similar fashion to an attack animation.
-Configure the collider, but setting the animation to loop will not be necessary.
-During runtime, this component will add the Health component to be able to sense enemy attacks.

 .. list-table::
    :widths: 25 100